amirongit/notecode/algebra.md

 #### One to one functions
 - represent a relation in which each unique first component corresponds to one unique second component
 - horizontal line test
-    - if any horizontal line intersects a graph more than once, the graph isn't a one to one function (although it may be function)
+    - if any horizontal line intersects a graph more than once, the graph is not a one to one function (although it may be function)
 #### Finding inverse of a function
 1. 'f(x)' is replaced by 'y'
 2. resulted equation is solved for 'x'
-- the inverse function is ready; it takes 'y' as input & calculates 'x'
+- the inverse function is ready; it takes 'y' as argument & calculates 'x'
 - to make it formal (stupid ass!), 'x' & every 'y' is replaced by 'f^-1(x)' & 'x' respectively

 ### Exponential functions
 - overall form is `f(x) = a^x`
     - 'a' is greater than 0
-        - doesn't work with negative 'x'
+        - non integer 'x' results in non real
-        - doesn't work with 'x' being equal to 0
+        - 0 raised to x being equal to 0 is undefined
     - 'a' is not equal to 1
-        - doesn't work at all!
+        - always results in 1
 - never touches 'x' axis
     - 'a^x' never reaches 0
 - domains consist of all real numbers